 The classification of financial assets in the initial recognition depends on the characteristics of the contractual cash flow of the financial asset, and the business model of the Company for managing them.
 The Company initially measures a financial asset at its fair value plus transaction costs, in the event that a financial asset should not be at fair value with changes in profit or loss.
-Trade accounts receivable that do not contain a significant financing component or on which the Company has applied a practical solution, that is, it is permitted not to adjust any possible financial component to the transaction price determined, according to IFRS 15.
+Trade accounts receivable that does not contain a significant financing component or on which the Company has applied a practical solution, that is, it is permitted not to adjust any possible financial component to the transaction price determined, according to IFRS 15 "Income from contracts with clients".